LGBT Activists Had a Dance Party Protest in Mike Pence's Neighborhood

-Blasting Beyoncé, the group of around 200 marched through his neighborhood
+Blasting Beyoncé, the group of around 200 marched through his neighborhood+ READ ARTICLE

 Protestors in Washington, D.C. on Wednesday night didn’t just march their way to Vice President-elect Mike Pence’s house—they danced.